What is subletting?

 When is subletting allowed?

-A residential tenant does not have an automatic right to sublet the property they have a tenancy of.
+Under an APT, a residential tenant does not have an automatic right to sublet the property they rent.
 The tenant will generally require their landlord’s (ie ‘head landlord’s’) consent.
-However, some types of tenancy agreements have an implied term (ie a rule that’s automatically included in them by law) regarding subletting.

 How do you sublet a property?